sourcegraph/language-server-protocol/extension-fs.md

 Even if VFS mode is enabled, it is OK for language servers to treat the local file system as scratch space (e.g., for caching data), as an implementation detail.

-### x/fs/readFile request
+### x/fs/read request

-The `x/fs/readFile` request is sent from the language server to the client to read the contents of a file.
+The `x/fs/read` request is sent from the language server to the client to read file contents.

 _Request_:
-* method: `x/fs/readFile`
+* method: `x/fs/read`
-* params: `string` the file's absolute file system path (not URI)
+* params: `URIMatcher` the URIs of files to read

 _Response_:
-* result: `string` the file's contents, base64-encoded
+* result: `FileContents` the contents of the files at the specified URIs
-* error: code and message set (TODO: specify error code mapping)

-### x/fs/readDir request

-The `x/fs/readDir` request is sent from the language server to the client to list the entries in a directory.

-_Request_:
-* method: `x/fs/readDir`
-* params: `string` the directory's absolute file system path (not URI)

-_Response_:
-* result: `FileInfo[]` with one element for each child entry (files and directories)
-* error: code and message set (TODO: specify error code mapping)
+* error: if the `URIMatcher` is exact, an error code and message if the operation fails; if an error occurs on a specific file matched by glob, it is ignored

-### x/fs/stat and x/fs/lstat
+### x/fs/stat and x/fs/lstat request

 The `x/fs/stat` and `x/fs/lstat` requests are sent from the language server to the client to retrieve metadata about a file or directory.

-`x/fs/lstat` is identical to `x/fs/stat`, except that if the path parameter refers to a symbolic link, then it returns information about the link itself, not the file it refers to.
+`x/fs/lstat` is identical to `x/fs/stat`, except that if a matched file is a symbolic link, then it returns information about the link itself, not the file it refers to.

 _Request_:
 * method: `x/fs/stat` or `x/fs/lstat`
-* params: `string` the absolute file system path (not URI)
+* params: `URIMatcher` the URIs of files to retrieve metadata for

 _Response_:
-* result: `FileInfo` describing the file or directory at the given path
+* result: `FileStats` describing the matched files and directories
-* error: code and message set (TODO: specify error code mapping)
+* error: if the `URIMatcher` is exact, an error code and message if the operation fails; if an error occurs on a specific file matched by glob, it is ignored

+## Design notes

+* The protocol uses URIs, not file paths, to be consistent with the rest of LSP.
+* To avoid requiring language servers to understand custom URI schemes, we only require that servers glob-match on the URI path component.
+(If we allowed globs in any part of the URI, how would we distinguish between `?` meaning glob zero-or-one or URI querystring?)
+* We avoid needing to return multiple error objects by only returning an error if URI is exact.
+If we return multiple error objects, we're essentially reimplementing JSON-RPC 2.0 batching at the application level.

 ## Known issues

 * Many language servers need to traverse the entire workspace.
 With even a 3-5msec RTT between the client and server, this can become slow.
 Consider allowing language servers to provide globs to fetch information about multiple files at once, or similar.
+* There is no readlink for getting the destination path of a symlink.